anwarmamat/cmsc132summer20/polymorphicTree/README.md

 You will be completeing recursive tree functions which are based on a polymorhpic tree class.
 You will be doing error handling, recursion, polymorphism.
-Additionally, you will also be filling out a txt file with your analysis and testing data.

 ## Layout of Project